ChatCool-Inc/chatcool/README.md

 ChatCool is the revolutionary discord bot that all servers need.
 ChatCool includes statistics, games, information, giveaways, utilities and other very cool things that suit your server!
 The bot also includes a **dashboard** which we aim to make fully customizable soon.

 ### 👀 Find in this respository:
- - Submit Bugs, Suggestions, and Questions
+ - You can Submit Bugs, Suggestions, and Questions
  - Stay up to date by reading the latest version on our Wiki

 ### 🔗 Helpful Links: